larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 of the PDP tend to add the paging box and while that was happening.
 (28:11)
-K10 was kind of out of Commission for running time sharing for quite a while, but we would use it for running this color display and and and sort of games.
+KA10 was kind of out of commission for running time sharing for quite a while, but we would use it for running this color display and and and sort of games.
 Kind of as a separate processor, whereas the main load was on the
-Piedmont PDP 6.
+Piedmont PDP-6.
 So for the multi.
 (28:34)
 No, not yet, no.
-Our thing was a PDP6 and P-10.
+Our thing was a PDP-6 and P-10.
 Now the multiple people were
 at the other end of the floor
 and and they had a succession